-Snapper Grouper Amendment 8 (SAFMC 1997) established the current limited entry system to address concerns about excess capacity, and potential negative effects on the stock from growth in the commercial sector.
+Snapper Grouper Amendment 8 (SAFMC 1997) established the current limited entry system to address concerns about excess capacity, and potential negative effects on the stocks from growth in the commercial sector.
 The amendment specified that commercial permits would be issued to vessels with any Snapper Grouper landings in 1993, 1994, 1995 or 1996, and that had a valid commercial permit during the period of February 11, 1996, through February 11, 1997.
 The limited entry system became effective in December 1998.

 Amendment 8 established two types of commercial Snapper Grouper permits: Unlimited (SG1) and Limited (SG2).
-Analysis of the proposed measures indicated that 1,075 vessels met the minimum of 1,000 lbs in any of the qualifying years and were expected to qualify for SG1 permits, and 448 vessels would be expected to be issued SG2 permits through the initial qualifications but not the 1,000-lb requirement.
+Analysis of the proposed measures indicated that 1,075 vessels met the minimum of 1,000 lbs in any of the qualifying years and were expected to qualify for SG1 permits, and 448 vessels would be expected to be issued SG2 permits through the initial qualifications but not the 1,000-lb requirement (SAFMC 1997).

 SG1 and SG2 permits differ in harvest limits and transferability.
 A vessel with an SG1 permit can harvest to the full commercial trip limits for all Snapper Grouper species, and a vessel with an SG2 permit is limited to 225 lbs total of Snapper Grouper species per trip.
 SG1 permits are transferable but a new entrant must purchase two SG1 permits from other permit holders in order to be issued an SG1 for the new entrant's vessel, with exceptions for transfers between vessels under the same owner, to immediate family members, or from an individual to his/her corporation.
-Additionally, an SG1 permit held by a corporation is not subject to the two-for-one requirement if the corporation is sold with the SG1 permit to an immediate family member.
-SG2 permits are not transferable except to a different vessel under the same owner or to an immediate family member.
-Both types of permits are not reissued if revoked or not renewed within one year of the expiration date1.
+Additionally, an SG1 permit held by a corporation is not subject to the two-for-one requirement if the corporation is sold with the SG1 permit to an immediate family member, or if the permit is sold under a corporation and that permit is not designated as a "family corporation transfer."1 SG2 permits are not transferable except to a different vessel owned by the same entity that holds the permit and owns the current vessel.
+Both types of permits are not reissued if revoked or not renewed within one year of the expiration date2.
 These transferability provisions were established to reduce the number of permits over time but still allow a way for new entrants to obtain permits.

-Additionally, Amendment 15B (SAFMC 2008A) specified that an SG1 or SG2 permit could be transferred from an individual to an incorporated fishing business, as long as that individual or an immediate family member was listed on original documentation of incorporation of the fishing business.
-This allowed permit holders (or their immediate family members) to establish a corporation and transfer SG1 and SG2 permits to the corporation without needing to purchase an additional SG1 permit or to bypass the non-transferability of the SG2 permit.
-However, if the corporation with the permit is transferred to an individual who is not an immediate family member of the corporation's shareholder, this would be subject to the two-for-one requirement.
+Additionally, Amendment 15B (SAFMC 2008A) specified that an SG1 or SG2 permit could be transferred from an individual to an incorporated fishing business, as long as that individual or an immediate family member was listed on original documentation of incorporation of the fishing